ASHBY ST MARY PARISH COUNCIL

 (For your reassurance, the requested details will be used by the parish council soley for the purposes of emergency messaging or to keep you informed of important matters within the parish).

-A HELPING HAND FOR SOUTH NORFOLK RESIDENTS
+REMINDER - A HELPING HAND FOR SOUTH NORFOLK RESIDENTS

-South Norfolk Council recognise how important it is for our elderly residents to stay in their own homes for as long as possible and sometimes a small change can make a big difference.
+South Norfolk District Council recognise how important it is for our elderly residents to stay in their own homes for as long as possible and sometimes a small change can make a big difference.

 The Council’s Handyperson+ scheme supports residents with a wide range of small household repairs and minor adaptation work.